Fabian Schiller

-Fabian Schiller (born 24 May 1997) is a German racing driver who currently competes in the Nürburgring Endurance Series.
+Fabian Schiller (born 24 May 1997) is a German racing driver who currently competes in GT World Challenge Europe.
+A Mercedes-AMG factory driver since 2023, he achieved his biggest success winning the 2026 24 Hours of Nürburgring.

 Career

 Junior formula

 Schiller began his racing career in karting at the age of 12, competing in the ADAC Kart Masters series.
 In 2012, he began competing in single-seater formula cars, taking part in the Formula BMW Talent Cup.
 The following season, Schiller stepped up to compete in the ADAC Formel Masters championship, competing for the Schiller Motorsport team run by his father and uncle.
 He would finish 11th in his first season in the competition, scoring his first victory at the Lausitzring.
 After two years of competition and three race victories in the series, Schiller graduated to the FIA Formula 3 European Championship, signing with Team West-Tec for the 2015 season.
-However, with three races remaining in the season, Schiller was removed from his seat due to unsatisfactory performances.
+However, with three races remaining in the season, he was removed from his seat due to unsatisfactory performances.